ccb-hms/osca-workbench/README.md

 # Orchestrating Single-Cell Analysis with Bioconductor

-This is a pre-alpha adaptation of the 2023 ISMB OSCA tutorial using The Carpentries Workbench lesson template.

-### Vignettes converted

-As individual vignettes are converted into lessons, they can be added to `config.yaml` to be rendered and shown in the final Github Pages lesson.

 ## Description

 In the last few years, the profiling of a large number of genome-wide features